 15. FarmWise – builds smart and autonomous robots to solve the problem of weeds in agriculture, saving farmers time and money, and providing their consumers with healthier products.

-16. FFRobotics – offers the first fully automated mechanical picker for fresh fruits such as citrus, apples, pears, peaches and cherries.
-It can precisely and gently pick 10 times more usable fruit compared with a laborer.
+16. FFRobotics – offers the first fully automated mechanical picker for fresh fruits such as citrus, apples, pears, peaches, and cherries.
+It can precisely and gently pick ten times more good fruit compared with a laborer.

 17. Harvest Automation – a Boston-area mobile robotics provider with nursery applications for spacing, a task that involves bending over, picking up one or two containers often weighing up to 22 pounds each, walking a few steps and then bending over again to place them in a predefined pattern.
 The company recently divested a warehousing variation on their mobile robot to better focus on ag industry applications.